 A: There may be centrally funded bursaries available from time to time.
 When we do have bursaries available they are usually publicised on jobs.ac.uk.

 Q: Can I study for the research degree while being based in my home country (ie outside the uk).
 How long do I have to spend in the UK?

-A: If you are classified as an overseas student you can study via the ‘six week rule’.
+A: If you are classified as an International student you can study via the International PhD route.
 You will be expected to receive face-to-face supervision for at least six weeks per year so would normally be expected to visit the UK for six weeks.

 Q: As a part-time student, how many days am I expected to come in to the University?

 A: There are no set times that you are expected to attend the University, you would agree this in consultation with your supervisory team and it would very much depend on the subject area.
 A part-time student is expected to carry out at least 12-hours work towards their research degree per week and to meet with their supervisory team at least once every other month.